uqbar-project/wollok-site/en/download.md

 * you invoke "Java Updates" application.
 This is a [known problem](http://stackoverflow.com/questions/27019786/eclipse-java-was-started-but-returned-error-code-13).
 In this case, solution should be a) uninstall current JDK, b) install new JDK as show in this page, and c) start Wollok normally.

-## Missing dependency org.uqbar.project.wollok.launch while executing a file
+## Missing dependencies to Wollok plugins while executing a file ##

 <div class="slide">
 	<img src="/images/troubleshooting/wollok-launch.png" style="width: 95%"/>